 - Request a copy from the Vermont Crafts Council

 - View detailed maps by county on the Vermont Crafts Council website

-Like the book arts studios, these studios aren’t very close to each other either.
-If you split them up between two days, it should be doable.
+Overall, these studios aren’t very close to each other (although Mary and Kristen are nearly neighbors).
+If you split your tour up between two days, it should be doable.